Dynamics and Stability of Non-Smooth Dynamical Systems with Two Switches: Methodology

-An extremely important observation at this point is the fact that, according to~\cite[p.~498]{Llibre2015}, the induced vector field $\mathbf{\tilde{F}}$ has only \textbf{regular discontinuities}, i.e., classical Filippov theory, as presented at \cref{sec:preliminaries}, is sufficient for its study.
-More precisely, we have now a piecewise smooth vector field $\mathbf{\tilde{F}}$ given by the four smooth vector fields $\mathbf{\tilde{F}}_i$ which induces the four \textbf{slow-fast systems}
+Hence, since the induced vector field $\mathbf{\tilde{F}}$ has only \textbf{regular discontinuities}, then classical Filippov theory, as presented at \cref{sec:introduction}, is enough for its analysis.
+More precisely, we have now a piecewise smooth vector field $\mathbf{\tilde{F}}$ given by the four smooth vector fields $\mathbf{\tilde{F}}_i$, which induces the four \textbf{slow-fast systems}

 where $\dot{\square} = \sfrac{d\square}/{dt}$; $w_i$, $p_i$ and $q_i$ must be calculated at the point $\phi_1(x,\theta,r)$; and $r$ is the time rescaling factor.

 The study of the dynamics of~\eqref{sec:problem:eq:piecewise_field} has therefore been reduced to the study of the slow-fast systems \eqref{sec:framework:sub:blowup:eq:slow-fast}.
 In particular, the dynamics over $\Sigma_x$, previously undefined, can now be associated with \cref{sec:framework:sub:blowup:eq:slow-fast} at $r = 0$, which is given by the combination of the dynamics of the \textbf{reduced system}